fioncat/dotfiles/README.md

 5. Run bootstrap script: `~/dotfiles/scripts/bootstrap.sh`
 6. Install graphic driver, see: [GPU](guides/GPU.md)
 7. Reboot your system to enter Hyprland
-8. Run proxy script and config it (if your are in GWF): `~/dotfiles/scripts/proxy.sh`
+8. Run proxy script and config it (if you are in GWF): `~/dotfiles/scripts/proxy.sh`
 9. Run dev script to init your development environment: `~/dotfiles/scripts/dev.sh`
 10. Run secrets script to setup your secrets file: `~/dotfiles/scripts/secrets.sh`

+MacOS:

+1. Setup your proxy (if you are in GWF)
+2. Run init script: `~/dotfiles/scripts/macos.sh`

 ## TIPs